-יצר, imagination, properly signifies figmentum, of יצר to afflict, press, or form a thing by way of compression.
-And thus it is a metaphor taken from a potter's framing a vessel, and extends to whatsoever is framed inwardly in the heart, or outwardly in the work.
-It is usually taken by the Jews for that fountain of sin within us.
-Mercer tells us it is always used in an evil sense.
-But there are two places (if no more) wherein it is taken in a good sense: Isa. xxvi.
-3, 'whose mind is stayed;' and 1 Chron. xxix.
-18, where David prays, that a disposition to offer willingly to the Lord might be preserved in the 'imagination of the thoughts of the heart of the people.'
-Indeed, for the most part it is taken for the evil imaginations of the heart, as Deut. xxxi.
-21, Ps. ciii.
-14, &c.
-The Jews made a double figment, a good and bad; and fancy two angels assigned to man, one bad, another good; which Maimonides interprets to be nothing else but natural corruption and This word imagination being joined with thoughts, implies not reason.† only the complete thoughts, but the first motion or formation of them, to be evil.
+יצר "Imagination," properly signifies figmentum, of יצר "to afflict, press, or form a thing by way of compression."
+And thus it is a metaphor taken from a potter's framing a vessel, and extends to "whatsoever is framed" inwardly in the heart, or outwardly in the work. usually taken by the Jews for that fountain of sin within us.
+Mercer tells us, it is always used in an evil sense. † But there are two places, if no more, wherein it is taken in a good sense: Isai. xxvi.
+3: נצר סמוך "Whose mind is stayed;" and I Chron. xxix.
+18, where David prays, that a disposition to offer willingly to the Lord might be preserved "in the imagination of the thoughts of the heart of the people."
+Indeed, for the most part it is taken for "the evil imaginations" of the heart, as Deut. xxxi.
+21; Psalm lxxxi.
+12, &c.
+The Jews make a double "figment," a good and bad; and fancy two angels assigned to man, one bad, another good; which Maimonides interprets to be nothing else but natural corruption and reason.1 This word "imagination" being joined with "thoughts," implies not only the complete thoughts, but the first motion or formation of them, to be evil.

-The word heart is taken variously in Scripture.
-It signifies properly that inward member, which is the seat of the vital spirits; but sometimes it signifies, 1, the understanding and mind : Ps. xii.
-2, 'With a double heart do they speak;' i.e. with a double mind, Prov. viii.
+The word "heart" is taken variously in scripture.
+It signifies properly that inward member which is the seat of the vital spirits: but sometimes it signifies, 1.
+The understanding and mind.-Psalm xii.
+2: "With a double heart do they speak;" that is, with a double mind.
+See also Prov. viii.
 5. 2.
-For the will : 2 Kings x.
-30, 'All that is in my heart;' i.e. in my will and purpose.
-3. For the affections; as, 'Thou shalt love the Lord thy God with all thy heart;' i.e. with all thy affections.
-4. For conscience: 2 Sam. xxiv.
-5, 'David's heart smote him;' i.e. his conscience checked him.
-But heart here is used for the whole soul, because (according to Pareus his note) the soul is chiefly seated in the heart, especially the will, and the affections her attendants; because, when any affection stirs, the chief motion of it is felt in the heart.
-So that, by the 'imaginations of the thoughts of the heart,' are here meant all the inward operations of the soul, which play their part principally in the heart, whether they be the acts of the understanding, the resolutions of the will, or the blusterings of the affections.
+For the will.-2 Kings x.
+30: "All that is in my heart," that is, in my will and purpose.
+3. For the affections.-As, Deut. vi.
+5: "Thou shalt love the Lord thy God with all thine heart;" that is, with all thy affections.
+4. For conscience.-2 Sam. xxiv.
+10: "David's heart smote him;" that is, his conscience checked him.
+But "heart" here is used for the whole soul, because-according to Pareus's note-the soul is chiefly seated in the heart, especially the will, and the affections, her attendants; because, when any affection stirs, the chief motion of it is felt in the heart.
+So that, by the "imaginations of the thoughts of the heart" are here meant all the inward operations of the soul, which play their part principally in the heart; whether they be the acts of the understanding, the resolutions of the will, or the blusterings of the affections.